 What Does a “Bad” UX Mean for the User?

-From a business point of view, bad UX affects growth in subtle and serious ways.
-It increases churn, lowers activation rates, damages trust, and inflates support costs.
-If users don’t feel confident in your interface, they will hesitate, drop off, or stop using it entirely.
+From a business point of view, bad UX affects growth in subtle and serious ways — increasing churn, lowering activation rates, damaging trust, and inflating support costs.
+The cost of ignoring UX design quality goes further, giving you the metrics frameworks and ROI calculations to quantify exactly how much these gaps are worth fixing.
+If users don't feel confident in your interface, they will hesitate, drop off, or stop using it entirely — and most of these failures trace back to gaps in UI/UX design basics that teams skip when moving too fast to build.

 In industries like fintech, healthtech, or AI-driven SaaS, where trust is critical, these small UX issues can become large business liabilities.